your-opportunities/uopp-data-processor/RAILWAY_SETUP.md

 3. Check that values are correct (no extra spaces, quotes, etc.)
 4. Redeploy the application
 5. Check logs for "Found custom variables" message

+### SSL Connection Issues

+**If you get "IncompatibleProtocolError" or "StreamLostError":**

+1. **Check URL Scheme**: Ensure you're using `amqps://` for SSL connections
+2. **Verify Port**: SSL connections typically use port 5671, plain connections use 5672
+3. **Check CloudAMQP Settings**: Ensure SSL is enabled in your CloudAMQP dashboard

+**Common SSL Issues:**
+- Using `amqp://` with port 5671 (should be `amqps://`)
+- Using `amqps://` with port 5672 (should be 5671)
+- Missing SSL configuration in the client

+**Debug Steps:**
+1. Check Railway logs for SSL configuration details
+2. Verify your RabbitMQ provider supports SSL
+3. Ensure the URL format is correct: `amqps://username:password@host:5671/vhost`

 ### Model Loading Issues